 - Quick and Easy - this recipe is SO quick and SO easy, it comes together in just 5 minutes.
 Just chop some cucumber, measure and mix together the other ingredients and combine and it's ready to go!
 No cooking here!

-- Fresh and Healthy - this salad is fresh, refreshing, healthy and tastes amazing.
+- Fresh and Good for you - this salad is fresh, refreshing, nutritious and tastes amazing.
 You'll feel great after eating this!

 - cucumbers - cucumbers are the highlight of this dish!
-They are light and refreshing and add the perfect crispness.
 I used an English cucumber.
-We recommend using any long, thin cucumber.
 Other types of cucumber also work great, just make sure they are a variety without a lot of seeds or they will get mushy.

 - soy sauce - soy sauce it used to add a little flavor and saltiness.

 - rice vinegar - the rice vinegar adds the tanginess and is the main liquid for this sauce.